Introduction

 Registering for VAT under the Regime Forfetario

-There a number of conditions to access the “regime forfetario” including staying within the threshold of gross rents received which is currently Euro 85,000 per annum.
+There a number of conditions to access the “regime forfettario” including staying within the threshold of gross rents received which is currently Euro 85,000 per annum.

 The regime is not applicable to individuals who are not tax resident in Italy unless they derive at least 75% of total income from Italian sources.

-Again under the regime forfettario it is not possible to offset the standard tax credits and deductions.
+Again under the regime forfettario it is not possible to offset the standard tax credits and deductions, but there is a sizeable lump-sum deduction in place of actual costs.

 Some (potentially) useful links